ViBiOh/fibr/README.md

 - Thumbnail generation for image, PDF and video (with help of sidecars)
 - Works in pure HTML or with very little javascript for improved file upload
 - Can share directory with ou without password and with or without edit right.
+- Support for basic filesystem and storage object (in beta)

 ![](docs/fibr.png)